HistoryBuilt by Vic Lee Motorsport and raced in the 1992 British Touring Car Championship by Tim Harvey.

 On the opening lap, Soper spun whilst trying to overtake David Leslie for third and was hit by Robb Gravett's Peugeot, resulting in significant damage to the rear of the BMW.
 Despite the damage Soper was able to work his way back through the field eventually overtaking championship rival John Cleland, and putting Harvey through into a title-winning position.
 With two laps to go Soper and Cleland clashed forcing both cars out of the race and meaning Harvey would secure the championship title.

-At the end of the year it was one of a number of cars purchased by the newly formed Team Dynamics and driven by Matt Neal in the 1993 British Touring Car Championship.
+At the end of the year it was one of a number of cars purchased by the newly formed Team Dynamics.

 In late 1997 the car was purchased by Team Mobimech and fitted with a 3.2-litre 6-cylindar engine.
 Between 1998-2003 the car would be used in the Swedish SLC endurance race series.